Gazook89/swade/README.md

 To create a local build of the SWADE system for Foundry VTT, follow these steps:

 1. If you don't Node.js installed, be sure to install the [latest Node.js LTS version](https://nodejs.org/).
-1. Clone the repository and open a commandline/terminal window in the cloned the directory.
+1. [Clone](https://git-scm.com/docs/git-clone) the repository and open a commandline or terminal window in the cloned the directory.
-1. Run the `npm install` command to install all the required node modules, including the type definitions.
+1. Run the `npm ci` command to install all the required node modules, including the type definitions.
 1. Set the `dataPath` in `foundryconfig.json` to your FoundryVTT data folder.
+1. Run the `link-project` script to link the build artifacts with your foundry install. **Note:** If you use Windows you will need to run this command with admin rights.
+Don't worry though as it only needs to be run once.
-1. Either run `npm run build` in a shell in your cloned directory or run the npm script `build` directly from your IDE, such as VS Code. **Note:** you might need to run this command as admin.
-To do this open your terminal or IDE as admin
+1. Either run `npm run build:watch` in a shell in your cloned directory or run the npm script `build:watch` directly from your IDE, such as [Visual Studio Code](https://code.visualstudio.com/).

 _Savage Worlds Adventure Edition_ should now show up in Foundry VTT as an installed game system.